top of page

 While yoga is generally safe, it is important to practice mindfully, especially during this time of change.

-• Always consult your doctor before starting a new practice, especially if you have any existing medical conditions.
+• Always consult your doctor before starting a new practice, especially if you have existing medical conditions.

 Further Suggestions for a Smooth Transition